Our Story

 Why Coffee?

-Growing up in our family meant being blessed with grandparents who lived as farmers in Italy before coming to America.
-Sharing a cup of coffee with them wasn’t about discussing flavor notes or where the coffee came from.
-In the morning, it was the utility of that first cup that mattered.
-Usually paired with something as simple as toast with butter, coffee was fuel to kick start the day.
-In the evening, coffee became fuel for conversations around the kitchen table.
+Growing up in our family meant being blessed with grandparents who were farmers in Italy before coming to America.
+Sharing a cup of coffee wasn’t about discussing flavor notes or where the coffee came from; In the morning, it was the utility of that first cup that mattered.
+Paired with something as simple as toast with butter, coffee was fuel to kick start the day.
+In the evening, "espresso" from the Bialetti moka pot became fuel for conversations around the kitchen table.

 Whether it be with family, friends, or people we are just getting to know, sharing a cup gives us the opportunity to put life on pause and connect.
 There are few things more essential in life feeling connected to those around us.